dowjones/fiveby/docs/README.md

   Automated browser testing is writing code to simulation a user: click element x, wait for event y, click again, assert results, repeat.

 ####2.
 Project Structure - the important part to note here is the distinction between tests and components.
 Components abstract the dom details from the tests using the [page objects pattern](pop.md).
 You can see some real projects [here](https://github.dowjones.net/factivaautomation).
+Keep in mind other projects are immature as well and probably DO NOT follow many of the best practices discussed here... and suffered for it!

 ```
   └── tests